 - All persons requesting developmental disabilities services that will be funded through Medicaid will be screened, first, using the OBRA-1 Initial Screen.

-- Persons to be Screened through the Level II PAS Screen
+- Persons to be Screened through the Level II PAS Screening

 - Individuals for whom there is a reasonable basis to believe there is the presence of a developmental disability as determined by the OBRA-1 Initial Screen process who are seeking admission to nursing facility services (i.e., Intermediate Care Facility or Skilled Nursing Facility), regardless of the individual's funding source.
 (For individuals for whom payment will be provided by private funds, the PAS agency will use the number 999999999 for the Medicaid Recipient I.D. number on all DDPAS forms.)

 - Individuals for whom there is a reasonable basis to believe there is a presence of a developmental disability as determined by the OBRA 1 Initial Screen process who are Medicaid eligible or expected to become Medicaid eligible within 60 days, and who are seeking admission to an Intermediate Care Facility for individuals with a Developmental Disability (ICF/DD, ICF/DD-16), including those provided by a Specialized Living Center (SLC), Skilled Nursing Facility for Pediatric Residents (SNF/PED), or State-Operated Developmental Center (SODC); or any Medicaid waiver service funded under the Home and Community-Based Services Waiver program.
 (For individuals who are pending Medicaid eligibility within the next 60 days, the PAS agency will use the number 888888888 for the Medicaid I.D. number on all DDPAS forms.)

 040.00 Overview of Responsibilities of ISC Agencies

-The PAS agencies' responsibilities include the following activities:
+The ISC agencies' responsibilities include the following activities: